Contents

 Assigning roles in the web app

 We built the concept from scratch.
 The idea was to make the app look simple and free of overly complicated details, but informative nonetheless.
-We picked complementary colors of moderate contrast, and the client approved the layout right off the reel.
+We picked complementary colors with moderate contrast, and the client approved the layout right off the reel.

-A wide range of activities
+A wide range of in-app activities

 Training